aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/convert/conversion-settings/_index.md

 The [OpenAPI Specification](https://apireference.aspose.cloud/words/#/Convert/SaveAs) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.

 You can use `cURL` command-line tool to easily interact with Aspose.Words web services.
-The following example demonstrates how to make calls to Cloud API with cURL.
+The following example shows how to make calls to Cloud API with cURL.

 {{< nosnippet >}}
 {{< tabs tabTotal="2" tabID="25" tabName1="Request" tabName2="Response" >}}